 The global gaps in coverage lie in Africa and the Middle East.
 However, the number of countries with laws impacting personal information is steadily rising in both regions.

 As noted earlier, the African Union adopted a Convention on Cyber Security and Personal Data Protection in June 2014.
-There were initially concerns that the Convention was too vague and insufficiently focused on privacy rights.
+Initially there were concerns that the Convention was too vague and insufficiently focused on privacy rights.
 In May 2017, the Commission of the African Union and the Internet Society issued guidelines and recommendations to address these concerns.
-An increasing number of African countries are implementing data protection laws as well as cybersecurity regulations irrespective of the Convention.
-Angola, for example, introduced its data protection law in 2011 and approved a law in 2016 that would create a data protection authority, although such an authority has not yet been established.